Location: South Strip

 Lots of options.

 You could stay a week and not see everything.

 On its way to becoming a “grand” hotel.

-It’s hard to believe but 2013 marked the 20th anniversary of the MGM Grand.
-A lot has changed in those nearly twenty years, but that’s what a Vegas hotel has to do to stay competitive.
+It’s hard to believe but 2018 marked the 25th anniversary of the MGM Grand.
+A lot has changed in those twenty five years, but that’s what a Vegas hotel has to do to stay competitive.
 Sit still too long and other, newer, more contemporary resorts will pass you by.

 I bring this up because the MGM Grand has undergone a major overhaul that has resulted in what is, by my count, the third incarnation of the property.